SociologYoung/Financial_RAG_Application/README.md

 - [ ] Integration with financial databases
 - [ ] Advanced filtering and search options

-## 🌐 Deployment

-This application is deployed on Google Cloud Run.
-You can:
-- **Try the live demo**: [https://financerag-app-1070916754051.us-west1.run.app/](https://financerag-app-1070916754051.us-west1.run.app/)
-- **Deploy your own instance**: Use the source code from this repository to deploy to your preferred cloud platform
-- **Run locally**: Follow the installation instructions above for local development

 ---

 **⭐ If you find this project helpful, please consider giving it a star on GitHub!**